 Acceptance and commitment therapy (ACT) and compassion-focused therapy (CFT) both pay quite a bit of attention to self-criticism.
 One of the exercises sometimes used in ACT is to come up with a job description for your inner critic.
 What skills does it have?
-What are its day to day job tasks?
-What are its working hours?
+What are its day to day job tasks, and what are its working hours?
 Is it expected to work overtime?

 The Compassionate Mind Foundation has a Forms of Self-Criticising/Attacking and Self-Reassuring Scale that you can try to see how strong your inner critic is.
 Actually scoring it is a bit labour-intensive, as there are three subscales (reassured, inadequate, and hated self), but you’ll get a pretty clear idea of your pattern just by going through and answering the questions.

 I don’t have a particularly intrusive inner critic.
-While that may seem surprising given that I have depression, in my case the role of my inner critic has a lot more to do with my personality than my illness.
-I didn’t have my first episode of depression until I was 27, by which point my inner critic was relegated to the backseat.
+While that may seem surprising given that I have depression, in my case, the role of my inner critic has a lot more to do with my personality than my illness.
+My first episode of depression didn’t happen until I was 27, by which point my inner critic was relegated to the backseat.

-My years of university were a very positive experience, and I started to really solidify my adult personality.
+My years of university were a very positive experience, and during that time, I started to really solidify my adult personality.
 I was comfortable with myself, and I liked how I was living my life.

 When there are situational problems, I’m more likely to attribute those to external factors rather than blaming myself.
 In a way that’s good, but it can also lead to a sense of powerlessness.